david-crosby/Jamf-interrogator/QUICK_REFERENCE.md

-# jamf interrogator - quick reference
+# Jamf Interrogator - Very quick reference

-common tasks and one-liners for everyday use.
+Common tasks and one-liners for everyday use.

-## logging
+## Logging

 ```bash
 # quiet operation - errors only